jukofyork/llm-proxy/README.md

 default_developer_message = "Follow local safety policies."
 ```

-See `examples/config.toml` for more patterns including multiple servers and profiles.
+See the example [config.toml](examples/config.toml) file for more patterns including multiple servers and profiles.

 ---